 My hope is that these white papers can help you and your teams improve.
 They should challenge your thinking or inspire you to keep pushing towards doing great work.
+I write these to the audience of Brand Leaders, from someone who has led brands at every level, from ABM to VP.

 1.0 What makes a Beloved Brand?